-4.1 The executive board - and primarily the chairman of the executive board - shall be responsible for adopting, implementing, monitoring and, where necessary, adjusting the bank's overall risk policy.
+Text Banking Code Implementation by ING 4.1 The executive board - and primarily the chairman of the executive board - shall be responsible for adopting, implementing, monitoring and, where necessary, adjusting the bank's overall risk policy.
 The executive board shall propose the risk appetite to the supervisory board for approval at least once a year.
 Any material changes to the risk appetite in the interim shall also require the supervisory board's approval.
 ING applies this principle.
 While the Management Board Banking has a collective responsibility to manage the company, one of the Management Board Banking members has been appointed CRO who is primarily responsible for risk management.

-Each year, the risk appetite is set by the Management Board and submitted to the Supervisory Board for approval.
+Each year, the risk appetite is set by the Management Board Banking and submitted to the Supervisory Board for approval.
 Any material changes within this period are also set by the Management Board Banking and submitted to the Supervisory Board for approval.
-This principle is reflected in the Charter of the Management Board of ING Bank N.V.

-4.2 The supervisory board shall supervise the risk policy pursued by the executive board.
+This principle has been reflected in the Charter of the Management Board of ING Bank N.V.
+Text Banking Code Implementation by ING 4.2 The supervisory board shall supervise the risk policy pursued by the executive board.
 As part of their supervision, the supervisory board shall discuss the bank's risk profile and assess at a strategic level whether capital allocation and liquidity impact in the general sense are in line with the approved risk appetite.
 In the performance of this supervisory role, the supervisory board shall be advised by the risk committee formed from the ranks of the supervisory board for this purpose.
 ING applies this principle.
-The Supervisory Board discusses the bank's risk profile based on the financial and non-financial risk management reports.
-These risk management reports provide a comparison of the actual risk profile (capital and liquidity) versus the approved risk appetite.
+The Supervisory Board regularly discusses the bank's risk profile based on Risk &amp; Capital Management Report.
+This report provides provides a comparison of the actual risk profile ( capital and liquidity) versus the approved risk appetite and the actual capital and liquidity levels.
+Included in this report is the non-financial risk dashboard.
+Since August 2009 the Supervisory Board has a Risk Committee.

-A Supervisory Board Risk Committee has been established in August 2009.
 Risk Committee meetings take place at least 4 times a year.
 The Risk committee prepares the discussion and the decision making by the Supervisory Board with respect to risk management.
-This principle is reflected in the Charter of the Supervisory Board of ING Bank N.V.

-4.3 The supervisory board shall assess periodically at the strategic level whether the commercial activities in the general sense are appropriate in the context of the bank's risk appetite.
+This principle has been reflected in the Charter of the Supervisory Board of ING Bank N.V.
+Text Banking Code Implementation by ING 4.3 The supervisory board shall assess periodically at the strategic level whether the commercial activities in the general sense are appropriate in the context of the bank's risk appetite.
 The executive board shall provide the supervisory board with the relevant information for this assessment in such a way that the supervisory board is able to form a sound opinion.
 ING applies this principle.
-On a quarterly basis, the financial risk management report and non-financial risk management report are provided by the Management Board Banking to the Supervisory Board.
+On a quarterly basis, the Risk & Capital Management Report is provided by the Management Board Banking to the Supervisory Board.
 This enables the Supervisory Board to discuss and assess whether the commercial activities of the bank are appropriate in the context of the risk appetite of the bank.

-Each year, the risk appetite is set by the Executive Board and submitted to the Supervisory Board for approval.
-This principle is reflected in the relevant Charters.
+Each year, the risk appetite is set by the Management Board Banking and submitted to the Supervisory Board for approval.

-4.4 The executive board shall ensure that risk management is arranged adequately so that the executive board is aware in good time of any material risks run by the bank so that these risks can be managed properly.

-The executive board shall take any decisions that are of material significance for the risk profile, the capital allocation or the liquidity impact.

-ING applies this principle.
-The Management Board Banking is responsible to put in place effective internal risk management and control processes and systems.
-The individual board members are closely involved in these processes and decisions taken by the committees for that purpose.
-Various risk policies, financial and non-financial risk dashboards and risk committees are in place to identify and manage material risks in an early stage.
-Following on the local Non-Financial Risk Committees (NFRC) that are long part of the internal risk management a Bank Non-Financial Risk Committee has been established in 2010.
-The members of the Bank NFRC are the members of the Management Board Banking, the heads of the non-financial risk departments and senior management.

-The Non-Financial Risk Committee is responsible for all risk management activities related to the following risk areas:

-- Operational risk

-- Compliance risks

-- Legal risk

-- Reputational risk

-Decisions that are of material significance for the risk profile, the capital allocation or the liquidity impact of the bank are ultimately taken by the Management Board Banking or by individual board members participating in risk committees.

-This principle has been reflected in the Charter of the Management Board Banking.
+This principle has been reflected in the relevant Charters.